yehia67/documentation/blueprints/0.1/data-marketplace/overview.md

 # Data Marketplace overview

 **Data silos make it difficult to buy and sell data among different data points.
-To overcome this challenge, the Data Marketplace uses IOTA MAM streams to to open up the data silos and allow users to make micropayments of IOTA tokens to the data owners in exchange for data.**
+To overcome this challenge, the Data Marketplace uses IOTA MAM channels to to open up the data silos and allow users to make micropayments of IOTA tokens to the data owners in exchange for data.**

 Data is one of the most fundamental ingredients in the machine economy and the connected world.
 It is the foundation upon which the other strata of the **D**ata — **I**nformation — **K**nowledge — **W**isdom (**DIKW**) pyramid are dependent.
 Without this primary substrate, nothing can be established about the world.
 A datum (plural: data) is the raw value of a qualitative or quantitative variable: A pure unfiltered input from reality.
 Data sets that are structured and thus have had meaning extracted from them constitute what we consider to be information.
 Information tells us something concrete and coherent about the world through context.
 Contextualized information thus makes up what we know as knowledge, which in turn gives rise to our (and our machines’) ability to make wise decisions.
 Wisdom is knowledge applied.